Pip Calculator

-So, how do I find a pip?
-Here’s how…
+So how do you identify a pip?

 What is a pip’s worth?